einloojan/cgi-restaurant/README.md

 - Preferences are implemented as boolean fields
 - DTOs are used to separate API layer from database entities
 - Recommendation is implemented using simple scoring approach
+- Occupied tables are determined dynamically based on reservation data for the selected time interval

 ---